alt=a variety of biologic medications

 Cosentyx has been a good drug to me.
 Much like Humira, it’s administered through an auto-injector pen, and you never see the needle.

-I’ve been on Cosentyx for a year now, and it’s helped tame my AS symptoms.
+It's been a year since switching to this biologic, and it’s helped me tame my ankylosing spondylitis symptoms.
 At my last MRI a few months ago, my AS wasn’t very active!
-I’m going to be staying on Cosentyx for the foreseeable future, and hopefully, this is the drug for me!
+I’m going to be staying on Cosentyx for the foreseeable future, and hopefully, this is the biologic for me!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AxialSpondyloarthritis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.